John Gallagher Jr.: Theater

-Film and television work
+Film and Television

-Gallagher has appeared in several television programs, including The West Wing, Law & Order: Special Victims Unit, NYPD Blue, Ed, Love Monkey, and Hallmark Hall of Fame's film The Flamingo Rising.
-He played Jim Harper in Aaron Sorkin's The Newsroom which aired on HBO.
-He also appeared in HBO's mini-series Olive Kitteridge, based on the Pulitzer-winning novel of the same name, in the role of Christopher Kitteridge.
+Gallagher has appeared in several television programs, including The West Wing, Law & Order: SVU, and Easy.
+On HBO he has appeared as series regular Jim Harper in Aaron Sorkin's The Newsroom, son of Frances McDormand and Richard Jenkins in the mini-series Olive Kitteridge (based on the Pulitzer-winning novel of the same name), Liam Dempsey Jr. in season 3 of Westworld, and a guest star on High Maintenance.

-Gallagher's film credits include Pieces of April, Woody Allen's Whatever Works, Jonah Hex, The Heart Machine, Kenneth Lonergan's Margaret, and a lead role in Short Term 12 opposite Brie Larson.
+Gallagher's film credits include Pieces of April, Kenneth Lonergan's Margaret, The Heart Machine, and a lead role in indie darling Short Term 12.
 Short Term 12's director, Destin Daniel Cretton, described Gallagher as having an innate quality in that the actor "feels like a big brother anyone would want to have."
-In 2016, he starred in the thriller film 10 Cloverfield Lane.
-As of June 2015, he filmed The Belko Experiment, a horror thriller film directed by Greg McLean and written by James Gunn.
-In 2016, Gallagher starred as the antagonist in horror-thriller film Hush.
-In 2018 he starred in The Miseducation of Cameron Post, and in 2020 he played Liam Dempsey Jr. in season 3 of Westworld.
+He has starred in a number of horror/thriller films including 10 Cloverfield Lane opposite Mary Elizabeth Winstead and John Goodman, The Belko Experiment directed by Greg McLean and written by James Gunn, and the antagonist in Mike Flanagan's Hush.
+In 2018 he appeared in The Miseducation of Cameron Post and Sadie, and in 2022 Winona Ryder hand picked him for Gone in the Night.